LiberatorUSA/GUCEF/dependencies/README.txt

-json-parser is at version 1.1.0 and can be obtained from https://github.com/udp/json-parser zookeeper-client-c is from Zookeeper version 3.5.6 source tar dated 2019-10-16 00:35 curl is release version 7.69.1 from GitHub aws-cpp-sdk-core is version 1.7.284 from Github aws-cpp-sdk-s3 is version 1.7.284 from Github
+json-parser is at version 1.1.0 and can be obtained from https://github.com/udp/json-parser zookeeper-client-c is from Zookeeper version 3.5.6 source tar dated 2019-10-16 00:35 curl is release version 7.69.1 from GitHub aws-cpp-sdk-core is version 1.7.284 from GitHub aws-cpp-sdk-s3 is version 1.7.284 from GitHub aws-lambda-runtime is version 0.2.7 from GitHub @ https://github.com/awslabs/aws-lambda-cpp/releases/tag/v0.2.7

 Outdated:
-android-ndk-**: Recommended to use latest (r8)
+android-sdk-*: Update to get latest API, minimum needed is API level 9 android-ndk-**: Recommended to use latest

 Note for MS Windows builds: that to build the DirectInput dependent code you must have the DirectX SDK installed on your system.
 Such external binary dependencies are managed via the ModuleInfo.xml under /dependencies/external